 Swayambhunath, aka the Monkey Temple, is a Buddhist temple offering some amazing – if hazy – views of the city.
 And of course, there are dozens of monkeys!

 Pashupatinath is a sacred Hindu temple dedicated to Lord Pashupatinath.
 You can watch cremations being performed on the banks of the Bagmati River, and explore the crumbling stone buildings of this important Hindu site.

-Where to stay – I loved Kathmandu Guest House in the popular Thamil district.
+Where to stay in Kathmandu: I loved Kathmandu Guest House in the popular Thamil district.
 The hotel’s garden is a total oasis from the chaotic city outside!

 3 – Paragliding in Pokhara

 Fancy an adrenaline hit on your Nepal trip?
 Why not take to the skies in Pokhara – which is considered one of the best places in the world for tandem paragliding!

 Thanks to relatively stable thermals, pretty decent weather year-round, and the safety net of Pokhara’s huge blue lake, the city is perfect for paragliding.
 Throw in some seriously epic views of the snow-capped mountains that surround Pokhara and you have the ideal recipe for an amazing paragliding session.

 4 – Jungle Safari in Chitwan National Park